Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Methodology

 \section{Methodology}

 This section outlines the theoretical and numerical foundations of our work.
 We first introduce the strong and weak forms of the Poisson problem, including Nitsche’s method for the weak enforcement of Dirichlet boundary conditions.
-We then describe the SBM, which enables robust handling of complex geometries on unfitted meshes.
-Finally, we introduce THB-splines and extend their classical local $h$-refinement capabilities to local $p$- and $k$-refinements, providing a flexible framework for IGA.
+We then describe the SBM, which enables robust handling of complex geometries on unfitted meshes. { Finally, THB-splines are introduced as the underlying discretization technology, and local $h$-, $p$-, and $k$-refinement strategies are considered within this framework to provide flexibility in the numerical analysis.}